Supermagnum/gr-sleipnir/README.md

 A Experimental GNU Radio-based digital voice mode designed for amateur radio narrowband FM (NFM) channel spacing, utilizing modern audio codecs for superior voice quality compared to traditional codec2 implementations.

+## Disclaimer and Liability

+**Software Provided "As Is"**: This software is provided "as is," without any guarantees, warranties, or representations regarding its performance, reliability, functionality, or fitness for any particular purpose.
+The software may contain errors, bugs, or limitations that could affect its operation.

+**Liability Limitations**: The authors, contributors, and distributors of this software are not liable for any damages, losses, or consequences resulting from the use, misuse, or inability to use this software.
+This includes, but is not limited to:
+- Direct damages
+- Indirect damages
+- Incidental damages
+- Consequential damages
+- Loss of data
+- Loss of profits
+- Business interruption
+- Personal injury or property damage

+**User Responsibility**: Users are solely responsible for:
+- Assessing the software's suitability for their intended use
+- Verifying results against other reliable sources
+- Ensuring compliance with all applicable laws and regulations
+- **Cryptographic Operations**: Users must verify that signing, verification, encryption, and decryption operations comply with applicable laws and regulations in their jurisdiction.
+The use of encryption may be restricted or prohibited in certain jurisdictions or on certain frequency bands.
+Users are 100% responsible for legal compliance with all cryptographic operations.
+- Understanding and accepting the risks associated with using experimental software
+- Taking appropriate precautions and backups before using the software

+**No Warranty**: This software is distributed without warranty of any kind, either express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, or non-infringement.

+By using this software, you acknowledge that you have read, understood, and agree to these terms.
+If you do not agree with these terms, do not use this software.

 ## Table of Contents

 - [About the Name](#about-the-name)